audy/smalldata/readme.md

 # Small Data

-The default datasets commonly used for demos and teaching (cars, gems, iris) are getting boring.
-This repository aims to fix that.
+Collection of small (<10 mb) datasets for fun and teaching.

 ## Datasets